Anthropology Magazine

 Sociocultural Anthropology

-1. The branch of anthropology that deals with human culture, specifically social structure, language, law, politics, religion, art, and technology.
-Many sociocultural anthropologists document the meanings humans make of the different worlds they inhabit.
+1. The branch of anthropology that deals with human culture, specifically social structure, language, law, politics, religion, art, and technology; many sociocultural anthropologists document the meanings humans make of the different worlds they inhabit.

 Professor Talking Points

 • Margaret Mead was a student of Franz Boas, who is credited as the “father” of modern American anthropology and who famously advanced the theory of cultural relativism.
-Discuss Mead’s time under Boas’ tutelage and how he may have impacted her work.

 Academic Articles